SalerSimo/Neural-Network/README.md

 # NEURAL NETWORK

 ## Project Description
-This project is a neural network built from scratch, using only numpy to train the model and pandas to load the data.
+This project is a neural network built from scratch, using only Numpy to train the model and pandas for data loading.
-With this project is possible to train a neural network with dynamic hidden layers to classify digit images from the MNIST dataset.
+It enables training a neural network with dynamic hidden layers to classify digit images from the MNIST dataset.

 ## Installation
 1. Clone the repository: